 Our solution to making the antenna system portable is built around a Glen Martin 4.5′ Roof Tower.
 This short tower is a high-quality piece made of extruded aluminum parts.
 The tower is very sturdy when assembled and is light in weight.
-We added a pair of extended “feet” to the tower which are fabricated from 36″ x 2″ x 1 /4″ strap steel.
-This gives the tower a firm base to sit on and allows us to use sandbags to weight it down (more on this later).
+We added a pair of extended “feet” to the tower, which is fabricated from 36″ x 2″ x 1 /4″ strap steel.
+This gives the tower a firm base and allows us to use sandbags to weigh it down (more on this later).

-Separating the Yaesu AZ/EL rotator requires a short mast and a thrust bearing to be used.
-The mast was made from an 1-3/4″ O.D. piece of EMT tubing from our local hardware store.
+Separating the Yaesu AZ/EL rotator requires a short mast and a thrust bearing.
+The mast was made from a 1-3/4″ O.D. piece of EMT tubing from our local hardware store.
 The thrust bearing is a Yaesu GS-065 unit.
 Both of these pieces fit nicely in the Glen Martin Tower.
 The thrust bearing provides support for the LEO Pack and G-500 elevation rotator and greatly reduces stress on the azimuth rotator.
-We also added a Yaesu GA-300 Shock Absorber Mount to the azimuth rotator.
+We also added a Yaesu GA-3000 Shock Absorber Mount to the azimuth rotator.
 This part provides shock isolation for and reduces strain on the azimuth rotator during the frequent starts and stops which occur during satellite tracking.

 We decided to use LMR-400 UltraFlex coax throughout our antenna system.
 LMR-400UF coax provides a good balance between size, flexibility, and loss for our application.
-To keep feed-line losses reasonable, we choose to limit the total length of the coax from the transceiver output to the antenna feed point to 50′.
+To keep feed-line losses reasonable, we limit the coax’s total length from the transceiver output to the antenna feed point to 50′.
 This results in a loss of about 1.3 dB on the 70 cm band.
-The result is that our planned IC-9100 Transceiver which has a maximum output of 75W on 70 cm will deliver a little more than 50W maximum at the feed point of the 70 cm yagi.
+Our planned IC-9100 Transceiver, which has a maximum output of 75W on 70 cm, will deliver a little more than 50W maximum at the feed point of the 70 cm yagi.
 This should be more than enough power to meet our station goals.
-Allowing a total of 15′ for antenna rotator loops and transceiver connections, we settled upon 35′ for the length of our coax feed-lines between the tower and the station control point.
+Allowing a total of 15′ for antenna rotator loops and transceiver connections, we settled upon 35′ for the length of our coax feed lines between the tower and the station control point.

-We added tower-mounted Low-Noise Preamplifiers from Advanced Receiver Research to improve the receive sensitivity and noise figure for our satellite antenna system.
-Two preamps are used – one each for the 2 m and one for 70 cm antennas.
-While these units can be RF switched, we decided to include the preamp control lead in our control cable to allow for control of the preamp switching via sequencers.
+We added tower-mounted Low-Noise Preamplifiers from Advanced Receiver Research to improve our satellite antenna system’s receive sensitivity and noise figure.
+Two preamps are used – one for the 2 m and one for the 70 cm antennas.
+While these units can be RF-switched, we decided to include the preamp control lead in our control cable to allow for control of the preamp switching via sequencers.
 This was done to provide an extra measure of protection for the preamps.

-We added a compass and pair of bubble levels to the tower assembly to make it easier to orient and level it during setup.
-This picture above also shows the Yaesu shock absorbing mount for the azimuth rotator.
+We added a compass and a pair of bubble levels to the tower assembly to make it easier to orient and level it during setup.
+The picture above also shows the Yaesu shock-absorbing mount for the azimuth rotator.

 With the tower and rotator elements complete, we turned our attention to the assembly of the M2 LEO Pack.
 The LEO pack consists of two circularly polarized yagis for the 2m and 70 cm bands.
 The 2m Yagi is an M2 Systems 2MCP8A which has 8 elements (4 horizontal and 4 vertical) and provides 9.2 dBic of forward gain.
 The 70 cm Yagi is an M2 Systems 436CP16 with 16 elements (8 horizontal and 8 vertical) and provides 13.3 dBic of forward gain.
-Both Yagi’s are meant to be rear mounted on an 8.5′ aluminum cross boom which is included in the LEO Pack.
-The picture above shows all of the parts for the two antennas before assembly.
-It took us about a 1/2 day to assemble and test the antennas and both produced the specified SWR performance when assembled and test in clear surroundings.
+The Yagi’s are meant to be rear-mounted on an 8.5′ aluminum cross boom included in the LEO Pack.
+The picture above shows the parts for the two antennas before assembly.
+It took us about a 1/2 day to assemble and test the antennas, and both produced the specified SWR performance when assembled and tested in clear surroundings.

-The LEO Pack yagis achieve circular polarization via a matching network which drives the vertical and horizontal sections of the antennas with a 90-degree phase shift.
+The LEO Pack yagis achieve circular polarization via a matching network that drives the vertical and horizontal sections of the antennas with a 90-degree phase shift.
 The phase shift (and a final 50-ohm match) is achieved using 1/4 wave delay lines made of coax cables.
 We configured our antennas for right-hand circular polarization.
-The choice between right and left-hand circular polarization is not a critical one in our LEO satellite application as most LEO satellites are not circularly polarized.
-The advantage of circular polarization in our application is the minimization of spin fading effects.
+The choice between right and left-hand circular polarization is not critical in our LEO satellite application as most LEO satellites are not circularly polarized.
+The advantage of circular polarization in our application is the minimization of spin-fading effects.

 The final step in the construction of our antenna system was to add the rotator controller and test the computer aiming system.
-We have had very good results using Green Heron Engineering rotator controllers in our home station so we selected their RT-21 AZ/EL rotator controller for this application.
-The RT-21 AZ/EL rotator controller is really two rotator controllers in a single box.
-The rotator control parameters such as minimum and maximum rotator speed, ramp, offset, over travel and others can be independently set for each rotator.
+We have had very good results using Green Heron Engineering rotator controllers in our home station, so we selected their RT-21 AZ/EL rotator controller for this application.
+The RT-21 AZ/EL rotator controller is two rotator controllers in a single box.
+The rotator control parameters, such as minimum and maximum rotator speed, ramp, offset, over travel, and others, can be independently set for each rotator.

-The RT-21 AZ/EL Rotator Controller connects to our computer via a pair of USB cables.
+The RT-21 AZ/EL Rotator Controller connects to our computer via USB cables.
 We run Green Heron’s GH Tracker software on our MacBook Air laptop to manage the computer side of the rotator controller and to provide a UDP protocol interface to the MacDoppler tracking software.
-The picture above shows the test setup used to verify the computer controlled antenna pointing system.
+The picture above shows the test setup used to verify the computer-controlled antenna pointing system.

 One challenge associated with selecting a Mac OS/X platform for computer control is what to do about the inevitable need to run Windows software as part of the system.
 In addition to the GH Tracker software, the WaveNode WN-2 Wattmeter and digital modem software for satellite/ISS APRS and other applications require a Windows run-time environment.
-To solve this problem, we use a virtual machine environment implemented using VMware Fusion and Windows 10 64-bit on our MacBook Air Laptop along with Mac OS/X. Using the Unity feature of VMware Fusion allows us to run windows apps such as GH Tracker as if they were native Mac OS/X apps.
+To solve this problem, we use a virtual machine environment implemented using VMware Fusion and Windows 10 64-bit on our MacBook Air Laptop along with Mac OS/X. The Unity feature of VMware Fusion allows us to run Windows apps such as GH Tracker as native Mac OS/X apps.
 The picture above shows an example of this.

-With the antennas removed from the cross boom, we tested the operation of the computer controlled tracking system.
-The Yaesu G-5500 AZ/EL Rotator have some limits as to its pointing accuracy and backlash performance.
-Experimentation with the combination of the RT-21 AZ/EL rotator controller, GH Tracker and MacDoppler setups was required to achieve smooth overall operation.
+With the antennas removed from the cross boom, we tested the operation of the computer-controlled tracking system.
+The Yaesu G-5500 AZ/EL Rotator has some limits as to its pointing accuracy and backlash performance.
+Experimentation with the combination of the RT-21 AZ/EL rotator controller, GH Tracker, and MacDoppler setups was required to achieve smooth overall operation.
 We finally settled on a strategy of “lead the duck” tracking.
 The idea here is to set up the rotators so that they over-travel by a degree or so when the computer adjusts them and couple this with a relatively wide 2-3 degree tracking resolution.
-This maximizes the overall accuracy of the pointing system and minimizes the tendency towards constant start-stop operation of the rotators during satellite tracking.
-Our current configuration for all of the elements involved in the tracking system is shown above.
+This maximizes the overall accuracy of the pointing system and minimizes the tendency towards the constant start-stop operation of the rotators during satellite tracking.
+Our current configuration for all elements involved in the tracking system is shown above.

-With the antenna system complete and tested, we can move onto the next step in our project – the construction of a computer controlled transceiver system.
-We will cover this element in the next part in this series.
+With the antenna system complete and tested, we can move on to the next step in our project – the construction of a computer-controlled transceiver system.
+We will cover this element in the next part of this series.
 Other articles in the series include: